scttnlsn/mubsub/README.md

 ### Channels

 A channel maps one-to-one with a capped collection (Mubsub will create these if they do not already exist in the database).
-Optionally specify the byte size of the collection or/and max number of documents in the collection when creating a channel:
+Optionally specify the byte size of the collection or/and max number of documents in the collection when creating a channel.

 ```javascript
 var channel = client.channel('foo', { size: 100000, max: 500 });